Everyday Habits That May Damage Your Teeth And Healthier Alternatives

 Coffee.
 It’s often a big part of many people’s mornings, but also a huge culprit in causing tooth stains.

-Coffee is well known for helping tired adults around the world wake up and stay alerted due to the caffeine found in coffee beans.
+Coffee is well known for helping tired adults around the world wake up and stay alert due to the caffeine found in coffee beans.

 Caffeine helps your body to become and stay alert, even perform better in everyday tasks.